MicrosoftDocs/bingmaps-docs/BingMaps/styling/map-style-sheet-extensions.md

 ### Overriding Transparency

 The "composition" property was added in style version [1.3].
-In this example, two states that, when applied to a map element, will either blend a transparent green color with the existing fillColor or override the existing fillColor with a transparent green color.
+In this example, two states that, when applied to a map element, will either blend a transparent green color with the underlying entry's fillColor or override the underlying entry's fillColor with a transparent green color.

 ```json
     { "version": "1.*",